grammyjs/website/site/docs/plugins/chat-members.md

 Currently, though, the Telegram Bot API exposes no method that allows us to retrieve this information.

 This plugin comes to the rescue: automatically listening to `chat_member` events and storing each `ChatMember` objects.
-It then allows you to use `ctx.chatMembers.getChatMember()` to obtain information about a specific chat member, taking the previously stored information into account.

 ## Usage